Search sheldonbrown.com and sheldonbrown.org

-All versions can render video during editing of a project, so composed segments (picture in picture, pan and zoom, transitions, etc.) will play smoothly as editing continues.
+All versions can render video during editing of a project, so composited segments (picture in picture, pan and zoom, transitions, etc.) will play smoothly as editing continues.

-All versions include "Scorefitter" automated background music, with the same free selections, dozens of them, and many sound as if they are being played by live musicians.
+The Ultimate version of v.
+15, and all versions of v. v16 and 17, include "Scorefitter" automated background music, with the same free selections, dozens of them, and many sound as if they are being played by live musicians.
 There are very good piano, electric guitar, Hammond organ, pizzicato string and drum kit sounds.
 Wind and bowed string instruments don't sound as realistic -- so, all in all, if you choose a selection which uses rock band instrumentation, it will sound realistic.
 The music is automatically edited to fit the length of time you select for it.
 Rendering of music selections to fit different lengths can be painfully slow in version 15; it is much faster in Avid Studio and version 16.
 Additional selections may be purchased.
-The Scorefitter is available only in the Ultimate version.

 The Library is dependent on the actual file locations on the computer.
 If you move them, it will lose them, though you can relink to them in their new locations.
 About preserving the Library when reinstalling Pinnacle, or Windows, or moving the installation to another computer, see further information under "Storage Locations" below.